The Restaurant at the End of the Universe: Synopsis

 Meanwhile, Arthur and Ford find themselves aboard Ark Fleet Ship B, which is loaded with 15 million passengers from the planet Golgafrincham and is commanded by an inept captain who is only concerned with taking baths.
 Although the Golgafrinchans were ostensibly evacuated to escape a planetary disaster, in actuality the disaster was made up by the Golgafrinchans to divest themselves of a useless third of their population, later going extinct from a pandemic caused by dirty telephone receivers after they expelled all telephone sanitizers.
 The Ark crash-lands into a swamp on an undeveloped planet.
 Arthur and Ford leave to search for a signal from any passing spaceship, traveling for hundreds of miles around the continent.
 Along the way the planet's primitive yet friendly hominid-like inhabitants usher them away from their home settlements and leave them fruit.
-After finding a glacier with a Magrathean inscription honoring Slartibartfast, they realize they are on pre-historic Earth in 2,000,000 BC, that the hominids are Neanderthals, that they have traveled across Europe from the future site of Arthur's home city of Islington in Great Britain to Norway, and that the Golgafrinchans are the ancestors of the modern human race.
+After finding a glacier with a Magrathean inscription honoring Slartibartfast, they realise they are on pre-historic Earth in 2,000,000 BC, that the hominids are Neanderthals, that they have traveled across Europe from the future site of Arthur's home city of Islington in Great Britain to Norway, and that the Golgafrinchans are the ancestors of the modern human race.

 They return to the Golgafrinchans, only to find that they have been too preoccupied with trying to form council meetings about documentary-making, fiscal policy, searching for hot springs for the captain's baths, and declaring war on uninhabited continents to bother with trying to discover fire, invent the wheel, or solve pressing issues.
 Ford tries to warn them that they will be annihilated in 2 million years, but they ignore him.
 Desperate, Arthur tries to teach the Neanderthals, who have been mysteriously wasting away since the Ark's arrival, through a makeshift Scrabble set.
-When one of the Neanderthals spells out the word "forty-two" with the letter tiles, Ford realizes that the Neanderthals were part of the matrix of Deep Thought's computer to determine the Ultimate Question and that the Golgafrinchans are interfering with the machination by displacing them.
+When one of the Neanderthals spells out the word "forty-two" with the letter tiles, Ford realises that the Neanderthals were part of the matrix of Deep Thought's computer to determine the Ultimate Question and that the Golgafrinchans are interfering with the machination by displacing them.
 However, they also remember Marvin's claim that the Ultimate Question was embedded in Arthur's mind.
 Hoping that remnants of the programming exist in Arthur's subconscious, they have Arthur pull out tiles at random from the Scrabble set, only to discover that the Question is "What do you get if you multiply six by nine?"
+It is later revealed that this is a distortion of the real Question in the sequel.
 The two resign to make the best of their life on prehistoric Earth.
 They go on a date with two Golgafrinchan women, and Arthur throws his copy of the Hitchhiker's Guide in the river.